chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

   based on the proposals that are in the commit (see above), then it MUST be populated.
 Otherwise, the sender MAY omit the `path` field at its discretion.

-* If populating the `path` field: Create a DirectPath using the new tree (which includes any new members).
+* If populating the `path` field: Create a UpdatePath using the new tree (which includes any new members).
 The GroupContext for this operation uses the `group_id`, `epoch`, `tree_hash`, and `confirmed_transcript_hash` values in the initial GroupContext object.

-   * Assign this DirectPath to the `path` field in the Commit.
+   * Assign this UpdatePath to the `path` field in the Commit.

-   * Apply the DirectPath to the tree, as described in
+   * Apply the UpdatePath to the tree, as described in
      {{synchronizing-views-of-the-tree}}.
 Define `commit_secret` as the value
      `path_secret[n+1]` derived from the `path_secret[n]` value assigned to the root node.